Xilinx/Vitis_Libraries/docs/guide_L1/internals/hmac.rst

 Implementation
 =======================

-There are two implementations: in sequence and in parellel.
-If the macro XF_SECURITY_DECRYPT_HMAC_DATAFLOW is not defined, hmac calls the sequence version.
-The default is no definition it.
+There are two implementations: in sequence and in parallel.
+If the macro `XF_SECURITY_DECRYPT_HMAC_DATAFLOW` is not defined (by default), HMAC will call the sequence version.
-Hmac consists of 3 parts: compute kipad and kopad, mhsh=hash(kipad+msg), hash(kopad+msh). kipad and kopad are  derived from the input key.
-When the length of key is greater than hash's block size, K=hash(key). kipad is K XOR kip while kopad is K XOR kop, in which kip is a constant consisting of repeated bytes valued 0x36 block size times and kop is repeating 0x5c.
+HMAC consists of 3 parts: compute kipad and kopad, `mhsh=hash(kipad+msg)`, `hash(kopad+msh)`. kipad and kopad are derived from the input key.
+When the length of key is greater than hash's block size, `K=hash(key)`. kipad is `K XOR kip` while kopad is `K XOR kop`, in which kip is a constant consisting of repeated bytes valued 0x36 block size times and kop is repeating 0x5c.

 .. image:: /images/hmac_detail.png
    :alt: hmac